JorgePiquerasMarques/GA_HW/README.md

 # Description

 Python implementation of the GA_HW algorithm.
+Available in [PyPI](https://pypi.org/project/GA-HW/).

 The GA_HW is a Genetic Algorithm-based method which can be used for variable selection, or more specifically for the abbreviation of a